paulpflug/vue-mixins/README.md

 # vue-mixins

 A collection of mixins in vue.
-Mainly used to replace `jQuery` in **vue-materialize**.
+Mainly used to replace `jQuery` in [**vue-materialize**](https://github.com/paulpflug/vue-materialize).

 Designed for [**webpack**](https://webpack.github.io/) workflows.

 ## Policy

 all sorts of mixins can be submitted.
-There will be no deprecation.
+There will be no removes because of deprecation.
 If the API of a mixin changes the name has to change, for example `onResize` -> `onResize2`

 ## Install